Back to blog

 Your resume can't do this alone.
 It's a standardized format designed for quick scanning, not memorable impressions.

-How a Personal Website Changes the Game
+How a Personal Website Gives You a Competitive Edge

 1. You Control the Narrative